bowman2001/perplexdoc/content/doc/intro/_index.md

     src: jon-tyson-6_SA8qzmzx8-unsplash.jpg
 ---

-Perplex has been designed to publish information about software.
-It provides templates for a documentation with up to three section levels, a blog and single pages.
-Perplex works out of the box, no other software than a recent Hugo installation is required.
+Perplex provides advanced layout capabilities for all people, who like the simplicity and speed of the static site generator Hugo.
 {.p-first} <!--more-->

-The chapters about Markdown and the layout options assume basic knowledge of Markdown and Hugo.
+Because the main chapters of this documentation assume basic knowledge about Markdown and Hugo.
 Doesn't sound familiar at all?
 The following pages about these topics get you started.